abhabongse/paxter/docs/beginner-tutorials/write-a-first-blog-entry.rst

-Moreover, if we look at how the outermost ``@paragraph`` command is constructed, we would see that the content of main argument would always be *recursively parsed* into a :class:`Fragments <paxter.evaluator.Fragments>` instance with nested values.
+Moreover, if we look at how the outermost ``@paragraph`` command is constructed, we would see that the content of main argument would always be *recursively parsed* into a :class:`Fragments <paxter.evaluator.data.Fragments>` instance with nested values.
 Hence, the above particular ``@paragraph`` command is in fact roughly parsed into an equivalent python code as follows.